GRAVITY

 is a sake that showcases the full capability of Calrose rice and defines what it means to be a Californian Sake.

-Junmai translates to ‘pure rice’ meaning the alcohol was produced by fermentation of the rice only with no added distilled alcohol.
-We used 50% polished premium calrose rice (which indicates daiginjo style) for the best balance of fruity and fresh rice aromas.
+Junmai translates to ‘pure rice’ meaning the alcohol was produced by fermentation of the rice only without the use of additives like sugar, fining agents, distilled alcohol and etc. We use 50% polished rice which we believe is the best balance between fruitiness and the natural rice character for Calrose rice.

 DRIP-PRESSED